blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Wayland.md

-Wayland - Comms protocol b/w a display server and clients Compositor - Server for Wayland
+Wayland - Communication protocol b/w a display server and clients Compositor - Server for Wayland